cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 ![]({{site.url}}/assets/elevator_old_2.png)
 ![]({{site.url}}/assets/elevator_new.png)

-The prominence of the safety sign 'DO NOT USE ELEVATOR IN CASE OF FIRE' is not accidental.
 The feeling of loss is inevitable when we are shown the hotel in its current state, yet placing your finger on exactly what was lost is not so easy.
+The key is in realizing that the prominence of the safety sign 'DO NOT USE ELEVATOR IN CASE OF FIRE' is not accidental.
-Going further, what is being communicated here is that the Hotel Budapest was not simply lost to erosion and time, it was traded for something else, something which was given value over something else.
+What is being communicated here is that the Hotel Budapest was not simply lost to erosion and time, it was tradeded for expedience, pragamatism and safety.
-Certainly the new Hotel Budapest is safer with is prominent safety warnings, and easy-to-maintain infrastructure but this unavoidable sense of loss seems to tell us that we are dealing with a dilemma.
+The new and improved Hotel Budapest is certainly safer and easier to maintain, but perhaps we ended up trading a hotel for a building.
+I believe that thinking about these questions requires us expand of our fact sets into the territory of aesthetics, where many of us may find ourselves appying common value sets.

-When I see certain measures adopted as emergency responses to the pandemic such a mask wearing, isolation mandates, and vaccine pasports discussed as potential ['permanent measures'](https://time.com/5952051/masks-after-pandemic-ends/) I worry we are facing a similar tradeoff.
+When I see certain measures that were adopted as emergency responses to the pandemic such a mask wearing, isolation mandates, and vaccine pasports discussed discussed now as potential ['permanent measures'](https://time.com/5952051/masks-after-pandemic-ends/) I worry we are facing a similar tradeoff.
 What's more worrisome is that we seem to not even see the tradeoff.
 So I make the case here that 1) the purely aesthetic state of affairs induced by certain COVID policies should be a part of the facts we consider, and 2) that we should place considerable value on them when deciding future policies.